holmesrichards/megamodule/README.md

 ![](megaphone.png)

 Block at left with LED and resistor is vactrol.
-Blocks at right center are Molex connectors for panel components (not listed, but shown in schematic).
-Long horizontal rectangles just indicate power rails, top and bottom, and unused rails, center.
+Blocks at right center are Molex connectors for panel components.